DominikN/docs_new/docs/manuals/panther.md

 **Wireless**

-* Two radios (2.4GHZ and 5Ghz)
+* Two radios (2.4GHz and 5GHz)
-* Support for 802.11ac (WiFi 5) with link rate up to 867Mbps, fast roaming with 802.11r
+* Support for 802.11ac (Wi-Fi 5) with link rate up to 867Mbps, fast roaming with 802.11r
 * Works as access point (AP) and/or as a client/station (STA)
 * External antennas with 2dBi gain